Cruel Intentions: Plot

 A jealous Kathryn tries to seduce Sebastian but is frustrated that her hold over him has been broken by his feelings for Annette, and she convinces him that he cannot change his true nature.
 Sebastian plans to tell Annette the truth about the bet but Kathryn warns him that he will only destroy both his and Annette's reputations.
 He devastates Annette by lying that he only wanted her for sex and feels nothing for her.
 Sebastian tells Kathryn that he has broken up with Annette, and, having won the bet, wants his reward, but she dismisses him.
 Kathryn reveals that he was the true target of her scheme and that she manipulated him into feeling shame over his love for Annette for her own amusement.

 Sebastian tries to contact Annette to confess the truth and beg for a second chance, but she refuses to see him.
 He gives her his journal, in which he has detailed Kathryn's manipulative schemes, their bet, and his true feelings for Annette.
 Seeking revenge, Kathryn calls Ronald, claiming that Sebastian hurt her and slept with Cecile.
-Ronald violently confronts Sebastian, and the ensuing fight migrates to the middle of the street.
-Annette tries to intervene but is thrown into traffic and Sebastian is hit by an oncoming taxi pushing her to safety.
+Ronald confronts Sebastian, and the ensuing fight migrates to the middle of the street.
+Annette tries to intervene but is thrown into traffic and Sebastian is hit by a taxi while pushing her to safety.
 Sebastian and Annette confess their love for each other before he dies from his injuries.

-At Sebastian's funeral, Kathryn, unmoved by Sebastian's death, begins to deliver a eulogy, but people leave before she can finish.
+At Sebastian's funeral, Kathryn, unmoved by his death, begins to deliver a eulogy, but people start to leave.
 Kathryn rushes outside to find Cecile handing out copies of Sebastian's journal, titled Cruel Intentions.
 As the details of her manipulations, promiscuity, and drug abuse are made public, Kathryn weeps as her reputation and good-girl persona are destroyed.
 Annette drives down a highway in Sebastian's car while wearing his sunglasses and with his journal at her side, recalling their fondest moments together.